-Any industrial and commercial customer with flexibility may also be able to support National Grid during times of system stress by participating in a variety of Balancing Services.
+Any industrial and commercial (I&C) customer with flexibility may also be able to support National Grid during times of system stress by participating in a variety of balancing services.
 We also offer a Market Access service for eligible customers, which gives consumers the ability to respond to price signals in the wholesale market.
-Speak to your Client Lead for more information.
+Speak to your Account Manager or Client Lead for more information.

-How can I apply to be a Protected Site?
+How can I apply to be a protected site?

-The list of Approved Designated Services that are eligible to be on the Protected Site List is in the Appendix.
-If you feel your business operations are critical and therefore quality to be classified as a protected site, you can contact your local DNO to apply.
+The list of approved designated services that are eligible to be on the Protected Site List is in the Appendix.
+If you feel your business operations are critical and therefore qualify to be classified as a protected site, you can contact your local DNO to apply.
 They can also confirm if you are already on this list.

-DNOs should also write out to each site owner every two years to validate their eligibility for Protected Site status, and provide an updated Protected Site list to BEIS on 1 October each year.
+DNOs should also write out to each site owner every two years to validate their eligibility for protected site status, and provide an updated Protected Site List to DESNZ on 1 October each year.